fpcorso/data-blog/content/2023-10-20-getting-started-athena.md

 * Querying log files in S3 to find errors
 * Querying data in S3 to find data quality issues
 * Querying intermediate data in S3 that has been extracted from other sources but has not been transformed or loaded into a database yet
-* Querying archival data that is stored S3
+* Querying archival data stored in S3

-Another use case is when you are quickly creating a proof-of-concept or prototype, and you don't need to spend time setting up and managing a database yet.
+Another use case is when you are quickly creating a proof-of-concept or prototype and don't need to spend time setting up and managing a database yet.
 You can quickly load data into S3 and query it using Athena.

 I have done this recently when I wanted to explore how we might architect a new historical data feature.
-I loaded some of our data into an S3 bucket and set up Athena to query it and set up our backend to use Athena for the queries.
+I loaded some of our data into an S3 bucket, set up Athena to query it, and set up our backend to use Athena for the queries.
 Since it was only a small amount of data, it was very cheap to use Athena.

 ## Setting Up Our S3 Bucket